How do you escape FOMO—Fear Of Missing Out?

 No one can keep up with all the new digital trends emerging all around us.

 You could pick a channel like Youtube and immerse yourself only to realise that you must choose a more precise focus.
 Now, you might try getting a handle on Let’s Play walkthroughs, only to learn that you must dedicate yourself to a particular gaming genre.

 Every time you scratch a new shiny digital surface, an even bigger online universe opens up.
 And then—FOMO, again.

 The Principle of Scarcity in PR

 The principle of scarcity is well-established in scientific literature.
 If something seems scarce, we anticipate our possible regret of failing to acquire the resource in time:

-It’s simple: We are programmed for survival and will therefore a) overvalue items and services that are scarce and b) undervalue those plentiful.
-2The behaviour is sometimes referred to as FOMO (fear of missing out).
+It’s simple: We are programmed for survival and will therefore a) overvalue items and services that are scarce and b) undervalue those plentifully.
+2The behaviour is sometimes called FOMO (fear of missing out).